Celebrate Eid Al-Fitr With Dedication And Zeal

 Eid means happiness.
 The festival is a culmination of prayer, fasting, devotion and charity.
 Here are some activities carried during Eid al-Fitr:

 - People gather on hillsides to watch the Moon and initiate Eid celebrations after an official announcement of the moon sighting by local religious heads.

-- Men and women clad themselves in new bright colored clothes to look their best.
+- Men and women clad themselves in new bright coloured clothes to look their best.
 Women decorate their palms and feet with beautiful Mehndi or Henna designs.
 Men are encouraged to wear perfume or cologne.

 - Imams or priests hold special prayers for Eid at mosques where large crowds gather for worship.
-After prayers they embrace and greet each other with love and brotherhood by wishing ‘Eid Mubarak’ which means blessed Eid.
+After prayers, they embrace and greet each other with love and brotherhood by wishing ‘Eid Mubarak’ which means blessed Eid.
 Women offer prayers from their homes.

 - An old tradition of consuming one or three dates started by Prophet Muhammad before breaking the Ramadan fast is followed.
 Eid al-Fitr is also called the ‘Sweet Holiday’ as delicacies like Halwa, Falooda, Milk cookies, Baklava and Sheer Korma or vermicelli noodles are served to celebrate this special occasion.

 - Adults or elders of the family distribute money or gifts to children in the form of Eidiya.
 They visit friends and neighbours to wish them good-will for the day.

 - Zakat or giving Alms is an obligatory duty for every Muslim who follows it by donating food, clothes and money to the poor and needy as per their affordability.

 - Fairs and events are organized for Eid where people from all age groups meet and enjoy the festivity of this day.

 - People also visit burial grounds to offer prayers to their deceased ancestors and take their blessings.